Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/misc.md

 ### Climate

 A collection of helpful methods when dealing with climate models

 - `getModel(Object)`: Will try its best to get a ClimateModel form the provided object, else returning the default biome-based model
 - `getName(ClimateModel)`: Will retrieve the name of the provided climate model
 - `getCurrentTemperature(BlockContainerJS)`: Returns the temperature at the specified block at that moment
-- `getTemperture(BlcokContainerJS, Long)`: Returns the temperature at the specified block at he provided calendar tick
+- `getTemperature(BlockContainerJS, Long)`: Returns the temperature at the specified block at he provided calendar tick
-- `getAverageTemperture(BlockContainerJS)`: Returns the average temperature at the specified block
+- `getAverageTemperature(BlockContainerJS)`: Returns the average temperature at the specified block
 - `getAverageRainfall(BlockContainerJS)`: Returns the average rainfall at the specified block
 - `getFogginess(BlockContainerJS)`: Returns the fogginess at the specified block
 - `getWaterFogginess(BlockContainerJS)`: Returns the water fogginess at the specified block